Ruby array methods: map, select, reduce, and more

 # => [1, 2, {:a=>3}] # hash stays as-is

-For deeply nested or irregular structures, consider writing a recursive custom method instead.
+For deeply nested or irregular structures, consider writing a recursive custom method instead of relying on flatten with a high depth argument.

-One of Ruby’s strengths is that most array methods return arrays, which means you can chain them together cleanly.
+One of Ruby’s strengths is that most array methods return arrays, which means you can chain them together cleanly into a single expression.
+Each method does one job and hands a predictable value to the next method.

 # Get squared values of even numbers from 1 to 10